 11. Pick affordable wedding rings

-Rather than being extravagant of buying something made of gold or diamond pick something less expensive such as titanium or silver.
+Rather than being extravagant about buying something made of gold or diamond, pick something less expensive such as titanium or silver.

 12. Plan an economical honeymoon